tkachukvv/tip-convolution/README.md

 # Tip convolution
-Calculates convolution of 2D sample and tip
+Calculates convolution of 2D sample and tip.
+Run the ! file.